moorembioinfo/FlexCore/README.md

 ## Input
 Multi-fasta whole genome alignment derived from mapping to a reference and variant calling such as from snippy, snippy-core and snippy-clean_full_aln:

+	snippy-core --ref ref.fa snippyoutfiles
 	snippy-clean_full_aln core.full.aln > clean.full.aln
 https://github.com/tseemann/snippy

 ## Output
 *Coresites.csv*, the core genome alignment
 *rSNPs95.csv*, the comma separated non-redundant (exclusive) pairwise distances (optional)

+>SNP distances are calculated by the number of comparable sites per pair in the core genome alignment.
+Though a core genome cutoff for the total core alignment may be ≥95%, in principle any number of sites may be missing between a pair of sequences (they may have far fewer sites without gaps or ambiguous bases than the overall alignment size).
+As such, calculating SNP distance by dividing by the total alignment length may be innapropriate.
+The SNP counts, SNP distance and adjusted SNP counts are output (SNP distance times by overall alignment length)

 ## Options